 However, this is not the only way to live a healthier lifestyle, and it’s certainly a better idea to supplement this with the other ways.
 For one thing, matching up a healthier food intake with the more active lifestyle will support the physical fitness with various ways of keeping the body parts themselves well-fueled and healthy.
 Certain types of food are better for the body than others when it comes to promoting healthy joints, and can indeed balance out the physical activity with various all-natural ways of maintaining good body chemistry.
 Our joints, for instance, can benefit from the inclusion of certain types of food in our diets.
+Here are some foods that promote healthy joints:

 - Green tea – long a popular drink for its many healthful properties, green tea is also good for the joints.
 The catechins it contains are great for preventing the breakdown of cartilage and collagen.
 This effect is overall very helpful for keeping the efficient functioning of the joints for as long as possible, especially since cartilage is the cushioning that keeps the joints moving smoothly and stably without friction.